-31 SEC Memo Cir.
+32 SEC Memo Cir.
 No. 7 s2021

-$^{^{32}}$ Recommendation #13.2 per SEC Memorandum Cir.
+33 Recommendation #13.2 per SEC Memorandum Cir.
 No. 19 s2016 (New CG Code for PLCs)

-- f.
+- e.
+Although all shareholders should be treated equally or without discrimination, the Board should give minority shareholders the right to propose the holding of meetings and the items for discussion in the agenda that relate directly to the business of the corporation.
+The Board shall also provide the minority shareholders access to any and all information relating to matters for which the management is accountable for and to those relating to matters for which the management shall include such information and, if not included, then the minority shareholders shall be allowed to propose to include such matters in the agenda of shareholders' meeting, being within the definition of "legitimate purposes". - f.
 Minority shareholders shall also be allowed to nominate candidates to the Board of Directors. - g.
 The Bank's Corporate Affairs Division (CAD), as its Investor Relations Office (IRO), is tasked to receive feedback, complaints and queries from shareholders in order to ensure constant engagement with its shareholders.
-For this matter, the designated officer of CAD/IRO should be present at every shareholders' meeting with his/her contact details (i.e. e-mail address and telephone number) also posted in the Bank's corporate website.33 - h.
-The Board shall make available, at the option of a shareholder, an Alternative Dispute Resolution (ADR) mechanism to resolve intracorporate disputes in an amicable and cost-effective manner.34 ADR is a redress mechanism that is an alternative remedy for the infringement of shareholders' rights aimed at avoiding excessive litigation.
+For this matter, the designated officer of CAD/IRO should be present at every shareholders' meeting with his/her contact details (i.e. e-mail address and telephone number) also posted in the Bank's corporate website.34 - h.
+The Board shall make available, at the option of a shareholder, an Alternative Dispute Resolution (ADR) mechanism to resolve intracorporate disputes in an amicable and cost-effective manner.35 ADR is a redress mechanism that is an alternative remedy for the infringement of shareholders' rights aimed at avoiding excessive litigation.
 It is a process or procedure used to resolve a dispute or controversy, other than by adjudication of a presiding judge of a court or an officer of a government agency, in which a neutral third party participates to assist in the resolution of issues, which includes arbitration, mediation, conciliation, early neutral evaluation, mini-trial, or any combination thereof.